Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 Before the changes in 1897, Commercial Street was known as North Street.

-North Street was known as Billings Street after Josiah Billings who built a tannery on the north side of the Upper Dam in 1852.
+North Street was first known as Tannery Road then Billings Street after Josiah Billings built a tannery on the north side of the Upper Dam in 1856.
 It was later referred to by many locals as Upper Georgetown.

 Water Street was known as Georgetown or Lower Georgetown.
 The upper section of Mill Street from the Iron Bridge to North Street was known to locals as Bridge Street.